 Honestly, the best way to deal with unexpected guests is prevention: train them to give a week’s notice before coming over.
 Unfortunately, some folks won’t listen.
 If you’ve been following a daily whole house cleaning routine, there’s no reason for panic.
 But what if you’ve been too busy as Aunt Edna calls to say she’s going to be in your neighborhood in half an hour and wants to stop by for coffee?

 The Easy Way

 You could pretend, as I have in the past, that you’ve forwarded your home number to your cell phone, and you’re actually at the dentist’s office waiting to get a root canal so you can’t be home to greet Aunt Edna.
 (I don’t particularly like her, anyway.)
-Of course, she may always decide to drive by and discover your ruse, at which point you’re stuck making up another story about the dentist’s office rescheduling, and you’l still have a messy house that Aunt Edna will cluck about disapprovingly.
+Of course, she may always decide to drop in to “check on you” and discover your ruse, and you’ll still have a messy house that Aunt Edna will cluck about disapprovingly.
 (See why I don’t like her?)